How I treat Logo

 • Folate supplements

-• Splenectomy in selected cases- Should not be done in dehydrated variant as it associated with marked thrombotic tendencies.
+• Splenectomy in selected cases- Should not be done in dehydrated variant as it is associated with marked thrombotic tendencies.

 • Acquired causes of stomatocytosis